dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/how-to-change-the-horizontal-alignment-of-a-column-in-a-listview.md

 ---
-title: "How to: Change the Horizontal Alignment of a Column in a ListView" ms.date: "03/30/2017"
+title: "How to: Change the Horizontal Alignment of a Column in a ListView"
+description: Learn how to change the horizontal alignment of a column in a ListView.
+By default, the content of each column in a ListViewItem is left-aligned. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "ListView controls [WPF], horizontal alignment [WPF]"